Citation building rated the most popular link building tactic for Local SEOs

 76% of respondents use citation building or directory listings as a link building tactic.
 This shows that many Local SEOs recognise the dual benefit of citation building.

-The 2016 Expert Local Citation Survey showed that 90% of experts rated accurate citations as Critical or Very Important to local search ranking.
+The 2018 Expert Local Citation Survey showed that 90% of experts rated accurate citations as Critical or Very Important to local search ranking.
 So getting listed on top industry or local directories is not only important for ranking, but it’s also an asset to your link building efforts.
-We can also see that citations & directory listings were also rated highly in our poll from last year.
+We can also see that citations and directory listings were also rated highly in our poll from last year.

 58% of respondents selected Content Marketing as one of their link building tactics.
 Not only is it a popular tactic, but it’s also one of the most concrete ones, with perhaps the best longevity going forward.
 The key is obviously not to publish content with the sole purpose of generating links – but it does come with that added benefit!
 In fact the best link-earners are those evergreen content pieces that can be of use long-term.
 It’s also beneficial to update and upgrade existing content, with new comments, assets, graphics, etc. – as mentioned in this post on Search Engine Journal.